-Representatives from Venezuela and the Company have had a number of communications regarding the satisfaction of the Award with no agreement to-date.
-While Venezuela continues to challenge the validity and/or amount of the Arbitral Award and vigorously opposes actions the Company has taken in the various jurisdictions to effect enforcement and payment of the Award, the Company believes that Venezuela will ultimately honor its international obligations although there can be no assurances in this regard.
-The Company remains firmly committed to the enforcement and collection of the Arbitral Award including accrued interest in full and will continue to vigorously pursue all available remedies accordingly in every jurisdiction where it perceives that it can draw a benefit that will bring it closer to the collection of the Arbitral Award.
+The Company believes that Venezuela will ultimately honor its international obligations although there can be no assurances in this regard, hence the necessity to pursue enforcement proceedings wherever the Company believes it can attach assets that are not immune from execution, in order to collect.
+The Company remains firmly committed to the enforcement and collection of the Award including accrued interest in full and will continue to vigorously pursue all available remedies accordingly in every jurisdiction where it perceives that it can draw a benefit that will bring it closer to the collection of the Award.